JuliaGeometry/GeometryBasics.jl/README.md

 julia> meta(poi)
 (city = "Abuja", rainfall = 1221.2)

+# specific metadata attributes can be directly retrieved
+julia> poi.rainfall
+1221.2

 # to remove the metadata and keep only the geometry, use metafree
 julia> metafree(poi)
 2-element Point{2,Int64} with indices SOneTo(2):